Metlover/owlstats/README.md

 # owlstats
 R Package.
-OWL API Wrapper and associated tools.
+Originally an OWL API Wrapper, but that functionality has been scrapped in order to allow access to more advanced statistics through the OWL Statslab.

 ## Installation